Lamentations of the Flame Princess

 It took me long enough to finally play … or rather GM … LotFP.
 The system is no longer fresh, not by a long shot, and it has tickled for a long time.
 After all, among the Dungeons & Dragons editions, Moldvay’s B/X is my favourite, and Lamentations of the Flame Princess is based on it, so trying it out should come naturally.
-And yet, finding the opportunity to play a beginner game has eluded me.
+And yet, finding the opportunity to play a beginner game has eluded me too long.

-Finally it happened: I GMed the entry-adventure “Tower of the Stargazer” with a Magic User, a Specialist, a crazy and murderous “Alice” (from Red & Pleasant Land), as well as two late-comers, a Fighter and an Elf, over two sessions, which the party completed victorious and with zero casualties.
+Finally it happened: I GMed the entry-adventure “Tower of the Stargazer” with a Magic User, a Specialist, a crazy and murderous “Alice” (from Red & Pleasant Land), as well as two late-comers, a Fighter and an Elf, over two sessions, [which would later continue for two years as a LotFP campaign that incorporated several modules bent to fit into this party’s premise] which the party completed victorious and with zero casualties.
 The adventure continued with a homebrew siege situation that turned completely on its head when the players decided to ally with my bad guys and cut down my good guy — a development that delighted me, as the freedom to choose one’s own path is what makes RPGs great in the first place.

 The following is my review of Lamentations of the Flame Princess, the rules system, and will assume familiarity with the Rules of D&D Basic/Expert by Moldvay/Cook; so it will be a bit weird for readers who have no knowledge of Basic DnD, and it will be boring for experienced Lamentations-players.